railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 This enables you to lay out a more elaborate professional-looking quotation page.
 There's also the module :mod:`account_invoice_layout` which gives you the same functionality for invoice templates.

-The two following figures show an invoice template in Open ERP and the resulting printed invoice.
+The two figures :ref:`fig-invlayfrm` and :ref:`fig-invlayprn` show an invoice template in Open ERP and the resulting printed invoice.

+.. _fig-invlayfrm:

 .. figure:: images/invoice_layout_form.png
    :align: center

-   *Template for an invoice in Open ERP using the :mod:`account_invoice_layout` module.*
+   *Template for an invoice in Open ERP using the :mod:`account_invoice_layout` module*

+.. _fin-invlayprn:

 .. figure:: images/invoice_layout_print.png
    :align: center

-   *The resulting printed invoice.*
+   *The resulting printed invoice*

 ..
 Copyright © Open Object Press.
 All rights reserved.